Effect of short-range electron correlations in dynamic transport in a Luttinger liquid: Density operator in the Luttinger model

-Two components in the electron density operator correspond to two kinds of the {\it low-energy} pair excitations in a 1d system, shown in Fig.\ref{ex}(a).
-The first component describes long-wave fluctuations, which are smooth on the $k_F$ scale and small as compared to background density $k_F/\pi$.
-This part of the electron density operator represents the sum of the densities of right- and left-moving $r$-fermions (denoted by $r=\pm1$).~\cite{Voit} It is essential, that the corresponding pair excitations come about separately within each branch of the Luttinger liquid spectrum, and transfer momentum $q\ll k_F$.
+where $\phi(x)$ is a bosonic phase.
+The first component of the density operator describes long-wave fluctuations, which are smooth on the $k_F$ scale and small as compared to background density $k_F/\pi$.
+This part of the electron density operator represents the sum of the densities of the right- and left-moving $r$-fermions (denoted by $r = \pm 1$).
 The second (CDW) component of the electron density operator is due to the interference of the left- and right-moving electrons.
-This term describes excitations, transferring momentum $\sim 2k_F$.

-It is easily seen that the form of the smooth density component $\rho_{\rm sm}(x)$ obeys the particle number conservation requirement.
-The integral of $\rho_{\rm sm}(x)$ is zero in consequence of boundary conditions:
+It is easily seen that the form of the smooth density component $\rho_\mathrm{sm}(x)$ obeys the particle-number-conservation requirement.
+The integral of $\rho_\mathrm{sm}(x)$ is zero in consequence of boundary conditions at the ends of the 1D system:

-The corresponding susceptibility $\chi_{\rm sm}(q,\omega)$ indeed goes to zero, when $q\to 0$, as can be seen from the expression for $\chi_{\rm sm}(q,\omega)$ given in Ref.\onlinecite{Kramer} (see also Eq.~(\ref{smsus}) below).
-However, the CDW part of the electron density operator does not exhibit such a property!
-The integral of $\rho_{\rm cdw}(x)$ is not zero:
+The corresponding susceptibility $\chi_\mathrm{sm}(q,\omega)$ indeed goes to zero when $q \to 0$, as can be seen from the expression for $\chi_\mathrm{sm}(q,\omega)$ given in Ref.~\cite{cuniberti1998ac} (see also Eq.~\eqref{smsus} below).
+However, the CDW part of the electron density operator does not exhibit such a property.
+The integral of $\rho_\mathrm{CDW}(x)$ is not zero:

-This implies that the integral of the average density $\langle\rho_{\rm cdw}(x)\rangle$ over $x$, generally speaking, is not zero too.
-It is for this reason that the susceptibility $\chi_{\rm cdw}(q,\omega)$ calculated with the density operator (\ref{Lutt_dens}) does not go to zero when ${q\to 0}$, as we show in Section~\ref{SectCDW}.
+This implies that the integral of the average density $\langle\rho_\mathrm{CDW}(x)\rangle$ over $x$, generally speaking, is not zero too.
+It is for this reason that the susceptibility $\chi_\mathrm{CDW}(q,\omega)$ calculated with the density operator~\eqref{Lutt_dens} does not go to zero when $q\to 0$, as we show in Section~\ref{SectCDW}.

-Consequently, the above expression for $\rho_{\rm cdw}$ and the corresponding density response function $\chi_{\rm cdw}$ contradict to particle number conservation and do not correctly describe 1d electron transfer.
+Consequently, the above expression for $\rho_\mathrm{CDW}$ and the corresponding density response function $\chi_\mathrm{CDW}$ contradict particle number conservation and do not correctly describe 1D electron transfer.

-In order to understand the reasons of this failure, we ought to turn to the derivation of Eq.~(\ref{Lutt_dens}) for the electron density operator in the Luttinger model.
+In order to understand the reasons of this failure, we ought to turn to the derivation of Eq.~\eqref{Lutt_dens} for the electron density operator in the Luttinger model.

-The field operator $\Psi_{\rm el}(x)$ of electron system is known to be non-locally connected with that of $r$-fermion one $\Psi_r(x)$.~\cite{Voit} However, in the {\it low-energy} approximation it is usually taken as
+The field operator $\Psi_\mathrm{el}(x)$ of electron system is known to be non-locally connected with that of $r$-fermion one $\Psi_r(x)$~\cite{voit}.
+However, in the \emph{low-energy} approximation it is usually taken as